null

 What is it?

-Bans on intentionally added PFAS, also known as “forever chemicals,” particularly in items like personal care products or food service packaging.
+Bans on intentionally added PFAS, also known as “forever chemicals,” particularly in personal care products or food service packaging.

 Is it currently in effect?